Optimal Regularized Online Allocation by Adaptive Re-Solving: Introduction

 \subsection{Contributions}

 To summarize, we make the following contributions in this paper.

-\textit{Sharp dual convergence in non-linear and regularized cases.} We derive the convergence rate of sample-version dual solution to its population counterpart in the case of additive non-linear rewards function and in the existence of a non-separable regularizer.
-The convergence rate is at $O(T^{-1})$, which improves the known rate $O(T^{-1}\log\log T)$ that was established only for non-regularized linear reward functions \citep{li2021online}.
-The improvement is made possible by, jointly, a local strongly convex assumption on reward functions and a delicate analysis of the local behavior of sample-version stochastic dual program near the population optimal solution.
-The observed local behavior and derived convergence performance are also valid for linear or non-regularized cases.
-This dual convergence crucially motivates our approach to treat a non-separable objective, which converts the non-separable primal problem into a dual one that consists of separable functions.
-Our analysis establishes a connection between the approximation errors measured by function values and the deviations of approximate solutions, which are determined by both intrinsic randomness and approximation of solutions.
+\textit{Sharp dual convergence in non-linear and regularized cases.} We provide two parallel approaches to derive the convergence rate of the empirical dual solution to its population counterpart in the case of additive non-linear rewards function and non-separable regularizer.
+By either localized Rademacher complexity or a partition argument, we show that the dual convergence rate is at $O(T^{-1})$, which improves the known rate $O(T^{-1}\log\log T)$ that was established only for non-regularized linear reward functions \citep{li2021online}.
+The improvement is made possible by a delicate analysis of the local behavior of the empirical dual program near the optimal solution.
+Different from \cite{balseiro2021regularized}, the proposed new dual form can depict the impact of constraint update, which is the key to our algorithm design.
+Our analysis also establishes a connection between the approximation errors measured by function values and the deviations of approximate solutions, which are determined by both intrinsic randomness and the approximation accuracy of solutions.
 It suggests that any approximate solution, up to a certain accuracy, to the dual optimization suffices to guarantee the overall convergence of a primal-dual algorithm, which lays the theoretical foundation for our history-dependent algorithm design.
-It is noteworthy that, as a stochastic optimization problem, the derived dual convergence sheds new light on the open Sample Average Approximation (SAA) problems and may be of independent interest.
+Notably, as a stochastic optimization problem, the derived dual convergence sheds new light on the widely studied Sample Average Approximation (SAA) and Empirical Risk Minimization (ERM) problems and may be of independent interest.